cereniyim/fraud-detection-app/README.md

 ![anomalous_txs.png](images/anomalous_txs.png)

 ## My Approach on Solving the Challenge and Key Architectural Decisions
-While working on the challenge I kept my focus on having a reasonably working anomaly detection MVP product with a readable and high-quality code, within the more or less specified time-box.
+While working on the challenge, I kept my focus on having a reasonably-working-well anomaly detection MVP app with a readable and high-quality code.

 Querying for every transaction on Ethereum Mainnet seemed suboptimal since a transaction can also be a mint, burn or contract creation and so on.
 So, I started by narrowing down the problem scope to use ERC20 token transfers only.